LuisGonzH94/qr-code-component/README.md

 ### Continued development

 This challange helped me to understand how important is *media query* to make my future projects a better responsive design, focusing on flexbox, grid, and proper alignment.
+Also, this project is a great way to practice even if you make mistakes. *This is the way to learn how to code.

 I will continue to expand my knowledge by practicing ways to use HTML semantic structure and CSS flexbox design.